ROYBRUNO81/PageRank-Attack-Defense/README.md

 2. **Preserves graph integrity**—no edges or nodes are deleted, maintaining continuity for downstream analyses.

 Penalty-based reduction therefore offers an effective defense against link-farm attacks while retaining the rightful ranking and connectivity of genuine pages.

+### Visualizing Effects

+To assess collateral impacts on the top‐penalty nodes, we plot the **aggregate positive change** in PageRank (relative to baseline) for three scenarios:

+* **After Attack:** A small salmon-colored bar shows that the link‐farm boost barely ripples beyond the single target—most victims see only a tiny net gain.
+* **After Pruning:** The large light-green bar reveals that surgically removing spam edges redistributes a substantial chunk of freed PageRank to many victims, causing an unintended surge.
+* **After Penalty Reduction:** The nearly zero orange bar confirms that subtracting precisely the spam-derived share leaves the overall distribution intact, with no broad upward shifts.

+This comparison highlights that **penalty reduction** neutralizes the attack while minimizing side effects on the rest of the network.

 ---